-A preliminary assessment of the information that needs to flow to and from vehicles in order to support thirty high priority applications identified by the Dynamic Mobility Applications (DMA) program was conducted to determine the extent to which the Basic Safety Message (BSM) can support those needs.
-The concepts of operation and system requirements for these DMA applications are still under development.
+A preliminary assessment of the information that needs to flow to and from vehicles in order to support thirty high priority applications identified by the Dynamic Mobility Applications (DMA) and connected vehicle road weather programs was conducted to determine the extent to which the Basic Safety Message (BSM) can support those needs.
+Some concepts of operation and system requirements for these DMA applications are still under development.
 As a result, the findings will undoubtedly change as more information becomes available.